gbenezer/ControlDESymulation/README.md

 Once base functionality is constructed, current plans for added functionality (in order of planned implementation) include

-- Support for scipy.integrate.solve_ivp, Diffrax, and torchdiffeq to enable better methods for numerical integration
 - Capability to save/store systems and associated configurations
 - Uncertainty quantification and Stochastic Differential Equation definition for handling stochasticity
 - Parameter sensitivity analysis and associated visualizations using Plotly
 - Allowing definition of Gymnasium environments based on symbolic system dynamics for reproducible online reinforcement learning environment development
 - Construction and export of simulated trajectory batches for convenient synthetic data generation and facilitation of offline and hybrid online/offline reinforcement learning
 - Robust control, stochastic control, and model-predictive control capabilities for nonlinear state space controller development
     - Mainly discrete-time, continuous time systems may follow
 - Capability to construct and train neural network controllers, observers, and Lyapunov functions according to the techniques in [Lyapunov-stable Neural Control for State and Output Feedback: A Novel Formulation](https://proceedings.mlr.press/v235/yang24f.html) and [Certifying Stability of Reinforcement Learning Policies using Generalized Lyapunov Functions](https://arxiv.org/abs/2505.10947v3)
 - Capability to connect smaller physical systems through coupling to make composite systems